‘Member the good old days of Instagram? Before that shitty algorithm took over and ruined our feeds and self-esteem?

 – About The Cliffs of Moher –

-The Cliffs of Moher is Ireland's most visited natural attraction, and it's not hard to understand why.
+The Cliffs of Moher is Ireland’s most visited natural attraction, and it deserves a spot on any Ireland itinerary.
 Each year, the cliffs attract one million visitors, and despite the general shitty weather these cliffs still manage to look majestic as fuck.